mongock/flamingock-project/README.md

 # Flamingock

 Flamingock is the evolution of Mongock, designed as a cloud-native solution for managing changes in any system that evolves alongside your application.
-While Mongock focused on versioning NoSQL databases, Flamingock extends this concept to all systems.
+While Mongock focused on versioning NoSQL databases, Flamingock extends this concept to all systems, technologies and configurations.
 It ensures the seamless deployment of your application and its associated systems, with built-in auditing and rollback capabilities.
 Flamingock introduces a YAML-based approach for defining change units via templates, enabling more flexible and customizable migrations.

 ---

 ## 🔑 Key Features
+- 🔄 **Auditing & Rollback**: Comprehensive auditing capabilities with support for rollback of changes to ensure consistency and control.
 - ☁️ **Cloud-Native**: Optimized for cloud environments, providing scalability, flexibility, and high availability.
+- 🔗 **Extended System Support**: Expands on Mongock's support to all systems, technologies and configurations.
+- 🚀 **Seamless Deployment**: Deploy your application and systems together, ensuring version compatibility and reducing deployment friction.
+- 🧩 **Flexible Migration Templates**: Define migrations using YAML templates, providing a code-free option for managing changes.
+- ⚡ **GraalVM Support**: Enables the compilation of Java applications into native executables for improved performance.
 - 👥 **Multi-Tenant Support**: Designed to handle multiple tenants within the same infrastructure.
-- ⚡ **GraalVM Support**: Enables the compilation of Java applications into native executables for improved performance.
-- 🧩 **Flexible Migration Templates**: Define migrations using YAML templates, providing a code-free option for managing changes.
-- 🔄 **Auditing & Rollback**: Comprehensive auditing capabilities with support for rollback of changes to ensure consistency and control.
-- 🔗 **Extended System Support**: Expands on Mongock's support for NoSQL databases to include SQL databases, queues, configurations, and more.
-- 🚀 **Seamless Deployment**: Deploy your application and systems together, ensuring version compatibility and reducing deployment friction.

 ___